michellehudson/datamanagement/intro_data_management_polisci/outline/intro_polisci_outline.md

 ## Guidelines:
 1. Keep track of everything you do and always keep versions of your data sets.
-2. Best practices for working with data during analysis -- folder structures, naming conventions, statistical package considerations. [http://guides.library.yale.edu/datamanagement](http://guides.library.yale.edu/datamanagement)
+2. Best practices for working with data during analysis -- folder structures, naming conventions, statistical package considerations.
+[Check the guide for more](http://guides.library.yale.edu/datamanagement)
 3. Back up your files!